JamesonRGrieve/shma-infrastructure/docs/docker.md

 # Docker Compose Deployment Guide

-Deploy services using Docker Compose with secret-aware environment files and Compose v2 tooling.
+Deploy services using Docker Compose with secret-aware environment injection and Compose v2 tooling.

 ## What's new

-- Secrets defined in the service contract populate a dedicated `./<service>.env` file; sensitive values no longer appear inline.
+- Secrets defined in the service contract travel via the Compose CLI environment so sensitive values never touch disk.
 - File-based secrets render into `secrets/` and are attached via Compose `secrets` blocks.
 - `community.docker.docker_compose_v2` drives deployments to align with the modern Docker CLI plugin.
 - Health probes come directly from `health.cmd` ensuring parity with other runtimes.